 …now radio is streamed audio.
 That was already the case when webcasting showed up in the ’90s, and even more so with the rise of Last.fm, SiriusXM, Pandora, rdio, Spotify and every other audio service delivered over the Net.

-So what I’m saying is that the Web is becoming more of a live performance venue, and less of a digital library where published works are shared and stored in easily found ways.
+Now back to the Web, which is also becoming more of a live performance venue and less of a digital library where published works are shared and stored in easily found ways.